Coletterbox/Typst-Notes-For-Patrick/README.md

      select text; <kbd>ctrl</kbd> + <kbd>/</kbd> (I think - let me know if it doesn't work!)

 1. You.
 (I didn't have a second list item at the time of writing.)

+1. Autocomplete:

+   <kbd>ctrl</kbd> + <kbd>/</kbd>

+   You have your options conveniently laid out for you, so you don't have to guess which arguments a function takes, or which functions can come next!

+1. [The documentation spells it out nice and clearly, too.](https://typst.app/docs/reference) Obviously you're already using this, but it's always worth remembering that these things don't have to feel vague or fuzzy.